midstar/mediaweb/README.md

 ## Download and install on Windows (64bit)

-Download mediaweb_windows_x64.zip [here on GitHub](https://github.com/midstar/mediaweb/releases).
+Download mediaweb_windows_x64_setup.exe [here on GitHub](https://github.com/midstar/mediaweb/releases).

-Update the mediapath setting in mediaweb.conf.
-You might also want to change the port setting.

-Just start the mediaweb executable.
-It will look for the mediaweb.conf in the same folder.

-If you want to install mediaweb as a service, start cmd.exe in administrator mode and run:

-    service.bat install

-To uinstall the service run:

-    service.bat uninstall
+Run the installer and follow the instructions.

+To modyfy changes just edit mediaweb.conf in the installation directory and restart the mediaweb service in task manager.

 ## Build from source (any platform)